WestGrid/SciVis2021/content/_index.md

 *The 2021 IEEE SciVis Contest is dedicated to creating novel approaches and state-of-the-art visualizations to assist domain scientists to better understand the convection processes in the Earth's mantle.
-Contest participants will be invited to present at the special SciVis Contest session at IEEE Vis 2021 on October 23 - 28, 2021 [^1], and the top team will be invited to submit a full journal article (with an expedited review process) to IEEE Computer Graphics and Applications (CG&A) Journal.
+Contest participants will be invited to present at the special SciVis Contest session at IEEE Vis 2021 on October 23 - 28, 2021 [^1], and the winning team will be invited to submit a full journal article (with an expedited review process) to IEEE Computer Graphics and Applications (CG&A) Journal.
 The contest is sponsored by [IEEE Vis](http://ieeevis.org) and [Compute Canada](https://www.computecanada.ca).*